ndean06/Microsoft-30Day-SOC-Challenge/README.md

 ## 2. Investigation Summary

-Between November 22 and November 24, 2025, Microsoft Defender XDR recorded a sequence of suspicious and malicious activities on host `mydfir-ndean-vm` associated with the user account `AzureAD\JennySmith (jsmith)`.
-Activity appears to have begun following remote logons originating from two geographically incompatible locations, potentially indicating credential misuse.
+Between November 22, 2025 at 11:55 UTC and November 24, 2025 at 11:29 UTC, Microsoft Defender XDR observed malicious activity on mydfir-ndean-vm tied to the account AzureAD\JennySmith (jsmith).
+The incident began immediately after successful RemoteInteractive logins from two geographically inconsistent IP addresses, indicating likely credential misuse.

-During the first activity wave, multiple Mimikatz variants and post-exploitation commands were executed or attempted.
-Discovery actions followed, including AD enumeration and PowerShell-based exploration.
-A second wave on November 24 included additional credential-theft attempts and suspicious tooling activity.
+The first wave (starting Nov 22, 11:55 UTC) involved Mimikatz execution, interactive PowerShell activity, and initial domain discovery.
+The second wave (from Nov 24, 11:12–11:29 UTC) included continued credential-theft attempts, expanded AD reconnaissance using AdFind and SOAPHound, and a blocked privilege-escalation attempt with BadPotato.

-Defender appears to have successfully blocked or remediated all malicious actions.
-No evidence was identified showing successful lateral movement, credential theft, data access, or data exfiltration.
-Activity remained contained to mydfir-ndean-vm.
+Defender blocked or remediated all malicious activity.
+No successful privilege escalation, lateral movement, or data exfiltration occurred, and activity remained contained to mydfir-ndean-vm.

 ## 3. Cross-Domain Correlation (Email → Identity → Endpoint)